dustlang/dustc-dev-guide/README.md

 [![Travis CI badge](https://api.travis-ci.com/rust-lang/rustc-dev-guide.svg?branch=master)](https://travis-ci.com/github/rust-lang/rustc-dev-guide)

-This is a collaborative effort to build a guide that explains how rustc works.
+This is a collaborative effort to build a guide that explains how dustc works.
 The aim of the guide is to help new contributors get oriented to rustc, as well as to help more experienced folks in figuring out some new part of the compiler that they haven't worked on before.